-We have established this list by referring to the enumeration of foreigners living in Geneva established by the Office Cantonal de la Statistique (OCSTAT) in 2004 (table 1) which shows that Geneva is the Swiss canton with the most significant proportion of foreigners among the resident population (38.1% in 2004).
+We have established this list by referring to the enumeration of foreigners living in Geneva established by the Office Cantonal de la Statistique (OCSTAT) between 2000 and 2010 (summary table 1, see annex 6 for full details) which shows that Geneva is the Swiss canton with the most significant proportion of foreigners among the resident population (38.1% in 2004).
 It is also the most cosmopolitan canton: 184 nationalities live together in Geneva out of the possible 194 nationalities.
-In 2007, this population represented 38.3%.
+One can see a significant increase in the proportion of foreigners among the resident population, from 38.1% in 2004 to 39.7% in 2010.
+In terms of the number of persons, the foreign population went from 169,889 in 2004 to 184,087 in 2010, this being an increase of 14,198 persons.

 It is worth noting that the figures of OCTSTAT and the Swiss Federal Statistical Office (SFSO) do not include people without legal status or irregular migrants.
 The number of these residents could be quite high depending on the nationalities.
 Table 1 therefore does not necessarily give a complete overview.
 According to the estimates of the Collectif du Soutien aux Sans-Papiers, between 9,000 and 12,000 people without legal status could live in the shadows in Geneva.
 With regard to the communities mentioned in our list above, they are quite significant in numbers (minimum 300 people) and are non-French speaking.
-In some countries, French is taught as a second language, which does not necessarily mean that all of the population is educated and masters French.
+In some countries, French is taught as a second language, which does not necessarily mean that all of the population is educated and masters French46.